AdguardTeam/AdGuardHome/HACKING.md

  *  Constructors should validate their arguments and return meaningful errors.
     As a corollary, avoid lazy initialization.

- *  Define `MarshalFoo` methods on non-pointer receivers, as pointer receivers [can have surprising results][staticcheck-911].
+ *  Prefer to define methods on pointer receievers, unless the type is small or a non-pointer receiever is required, for example `MarshalFoo` methods (see [staticcheck-911]).

  *  Don't mix horizontal and vertical placement of arguments in function and method calls.
 That is, either this: